macroex

 An extractor based low level macro parsing crate that provides high level parsing support through derive macros.

-and Extractor
+FromMacro and Extractor

-] is the bread and butter of this crate.
+[FromMacro] is the bread and butter of this crate.

-provides a from_one
+FromMacro provides a from_one and a from_many function

-that parses a [TokenTree
+that parses a [TokenTree] and a [TokenStream] respectively.

-We can mostly assume from_many
+We can mostly assume from_many will contain two or more TokenTrees.
+If not

 that is considered a bug in an extractor.

-iterator directly, they will consume a single TokenTree
+TokenStream iterator directly, they will consume a single TokenTree

-and try to parse it using from_one
+and try to parse it using from_one.

 let mut iter = quote!.into_iter;